Volunteer coordinators assess and meet an organisation's needs through the recruitment, placement and retention of volunteers

 - the ability to deal with information in a confidential manner and respond with sensitivity

-- administrative and IT skills, and an ability to maintain records and produce clear written and oral reports
+- administrative and IT skills (MS Outlook, Word, Excel and PowerPoint), and an ability to maintain records and produce clear written and oral reports

 - experience of working across different sectors and developing links with other agencies

-An understanding of the sector, commitment to the organisation you work for and, if relevant, empathy with service users, are also important skills.
-Charities need people who have the ability to cope with limited resources, seize opportunities and think creatively.
+- an understanding of the sector, commitment to the organisation you work for and, if relevant, empathy with service users.

-A full, clean driving licence and use of a car, for the purposes of visiting organisations and assisting volunteers with travel, may be necessary.
+You'll usually need a full, clean driving licence and use of a car.
+This could be for visiting organisations or assisting volunteers with travel, for example.

 The job of a volunteer coordinator is becoming increasingly popular with graduates and non-graduates alike, particularly for positions with the better-known charities, art galleries and museums.
 Undertaking voluntary work is essential as you may be competing against people with a great deal of experience and contacts.